austinhuang0131/austinhuang0131.github.io/advertising.md

 <img src="./assets/meme.jpg" width="300" align="right">

+(Jan 6, 2021: The word "server" is kept as-is but you should be aware that the word is [used inaccurately](https://joinmatrix.org/guide/matrix-vs-discord/).)

 This guide only deals with servers.
 You can contribute to this page [here](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/advertising.md).
 Use [BotBlock](https://botblock.org/) to find bot lists.

 More Discord stuff: [Server Guide](./discord-server-guide.html) / [Issues](./discord-issues.html)